On the operator homology of the Fourier algebra and its $cb$-multiplier completion: Relative flatness and inner amenability

 \begin{cor} Let $G$ be a locally compact group such that $\LG$ is $C$-injective in $A(G)-\mathbf{mod}$ for some $C\geq 1$.
 Then every closed inner amenable subgroup of $G$ is amenable. \end{cor}

-\begin{proof} By Proposition \ref{p:C-inj} we know that $VN(H)$ is $C$-injective in $A(H)-\mathbf{mod}$ for any closed subgroup $H$.
+\begin{pf} By Proposition \ref{p:C-inj} we know that $VN(H)$ is $C$-injective in $A(H)-\mathbf{mod}$ for any closed subgroup $H$.
 Hence, there exists a completely bounded projection $E:\mc{B}(L^2(H))\rightarrow VN(H)$, which, by \cite[Theoerem 3.1]{CS} (see also \cite{Pi}) implies that $VN(H)$ is an injective von Neumann algebra.
-If $H$ is inner amenable, then by \cite[Corollary 3.2]{LP1} it is necessarily amenable. \end{proof}
+If $H$ is inner amenable, then by \cite[Corollary 3.2]{LP1} it is necessarily amenable. \end{pf}

 \begin{cor} Let $G$ be a locally compact group containing $\F_2$ as a closed subgroup and for which $\LG$ is $1$-injective in $\C-\mathbf{mod}$.
 Then $\LG$ is not relatively $C$-injective in $A(G)-\mathbf{mod}$ for any $C\geq1$. \end{cor}